grpc/proposal/P5-core-large-scale-changes.md

 ## Abstract

-Assert that gRFC's are needed before large scale changes to gRPC Core are undertaken.
+Assert that gRFCs are needed before large scale changes to gRPC Core are undertaken.

 ## Background